 Once you open the bottle, make sure it’s always sealed tightly when not in use.

 How Long Does Apple Cider Vinegar Last

 Vinegar is acidic.
-PH (Hydrogen Ion Concentration) of undiluted cider vinegar is in between 4.25 to 5.0.
-This PH inhibits the bacterial or microbial growth.
+PH (Hydrogen Ion Concentration) of undiluted cider vinegar is between 4.25 to 5.0.
+This PH inhibits bacterial or microbial growth.

 The presence of malic acid and acetic acid also makes vinegar a powerful disinfectant with antibacterial qualities.

 Because of that, apple cider vinegar can last for years without deteriorating.

 Of course, in many cases, the manufacturer puts the good old best-by date on the label.
 Often, it’s there because people trust the food more if it comes with a date.

 That date merely informs how long the apple cider vinegar should retain the best quality.
 And because of the reasons outlined earlier, the liquid should easily keep for years past that date.